DavidStrieder/coupon_project/README.md

 #### Conditional Average Treatment Effects (CATE)

-Moreover, we can similarly investigate the effect of specific (continuous) covariates by estimating the conditional treatment effect (CATE).
+We can similarly investigate the effect of specific (continuous) covariates by estimating the conditional treatment effect (CATE).
 The idea here is to fit a basis expansion (e.g., splines) to the covariate of interest and project the treatment effect onto this basis.

 ```python